Fire destroys barn used in marriage proposal

 Chad Branton says it all started when he was trying to start a snowmobile that backfired- catching fire and spreading throughout the property that the Branton Family has owned for generations.

-“The one that the fire started in, the south side there, my grandfather built with tress he logged out of the woods on this property,” said Chad Branton.
+“The one that the fire started in, the south side there, my grandfather built with tress he logged out of the woods on this property,” said Chad Branton, owner of the Branton family farm.

 Two barns burned down in the flames including the main barn, that had Chad Branton’s proposal to his wife painted across the front, a surprise gesture he made five years ago.